GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-73/index.md

 distribute reusable styles, which is particularly important when using Shadow DOM.

-It’s always been possible to create stylesheets using JavaScript.
+It's always been possible to create stylesheets using JavaScript.
 Create a `<style>` element using `document.createElement('style')`.
 Then access its sheet property to obtain a reference to the underlying `CSSStyleSheet` instance, and set the style.